 - Pain in the calf of one leg

-- The patch does not protect against sexually transmitted diseases.
+- The patch does not protect against sexually transmitted infections.
 Use condoms every time you have sex.

 - Never run out of patches.
-You can always call the triage nurse and ask for a refill.
+You can always call the clinic and ask for a refill.

-- Never use someone else’s patches or share yours with anyone else.
+- Never use someone else’s patches or share your patch with anyone else.

 - If you are having a problem, don’t just stop using the patch.
-Call the triage nurse.
+Call the clinic.

-- The Ortho Evra Patch is the only birth control patch available at this time.
-If you feel miserable while using this method, discuss other methods of birth control with your doctor or nurse practitioner.
+- The Xalane Patch is the only birth control patch available at this time.
+If you feel miserable while using this method, discuss other methods of birth control with your doctor.

 This is not specific to you but provides general information.
 If you have any questions, please call your clinic.